jewdev/NotABot/README.md

 + Added new help commands! `help, modhelp, ownerhelp and bluehelp` It shows some commands for some people
 ### Removed:
 - The spammy messages that was in the `help` command
+- Disabled the `bugreport` command because you can chat with me on Discord or open an issue [here](https://github.com/BlueMalgeran/NotABot/issues)!
 ### TODO:
 + ~~watch porn~~
 + Unban command.